 The Company reserves 100% of the uncollected balance of defaulted notes which are five years and older and applies an expected loss rate to the remaining balance.
 The expected loss rate is based on historical collection rates of defaulted notes.
 The expected loss rate is adjusted for changes in environmental and market conditions such as changes in unemployment rates, changes in interest rates and other relevant factors.
-For the year ended December 31, 2021 no adjustments were made to the expected loss rates.
+As of December 31, 2022 no adjustments were made to the expected loss rates.
 The Company will continuously monitor the effect of these factors on the expected loss rate and adjust it as necessary.